Days Against Violence

 Sifu Boehlig's team has a history of 14 years of teaching self defence classes in schools and preventing violence.

 The first module began every time with the analysis of a physical conflict.
 From contact look, over to the verbal contact phase "What are you looking at, stupid?", the shoving phase and all the way to the physical struggle, everything was analysed and enacted.

 The students were shown ways to de-escalate in each of these phases and to avoid a fight.

 Then the terms "self-defence" and "assistance in an emergency" were defined and examples were presented to illustrate them.

 It was emphasized that the approach to a struggle is different from the very beginning, depending on whether it was a male provoking a male, or a female.

 The instructors informed their students that unfortunately most violence directed at girls and women is still exercised by men, and they enacted a situation which could lead to sexual harrassment or rape.

 Students were always surprised to learn that the majority of sexual harrassments occur at home and are caused by relatives or acquaintances.
 Enactments and examples were given in this area as well.

-The second unit taught students to use their own resources; self-defense techniques were on the agenda.
+The second unit taught students to use their own resources; self-defence techniques were on the agenda.
 The entry phase was enacted as a harassment scene from which the training partner had to free himself first verbally, then physically.
-Afterwards, techniques for freeing oneself from different kinds of throttles, clinches, head and armlock grips were shown, and they were absorbed and applied having loads of fun.
+Afterwards, techniques for freeing oneself from different kinds of chokes, clinches, head and armlock grips were shown, and they were absorbed and applied having loads of fun.